 G7 communique on coordinated reforms of the international tax system

-On June 5 2021 a Communique was released following meetings of the finance ministers and central bank governors of the G7 countries and reflects that as part of a “renewed and urgent effort towards deeper multilateral economic cooperation,” agreement was reached to support efforts through the G20/OECD Inclusive Framework to address the tax challenges arising from globalisation and the digitalisation of the economy and ensure that the largest multinational enterprises pay a global minimum tax.
+On June 5, 2021, a Communique was released following meetings of the finance ministers and central bank governors of the G7 countries and reflects that as part of a “renewed and urgent effort towards deeper multilateral economic cooperation,” agreement was reached to support efforts through the G20/OECD Inclusive Framework to address the tax challenges arising from globalization and the digitalization of the economy and to adopt a global minimum tax.

-In October 2020, the OECD/G20 Inclusive Framework released two “Blueprints”, reflecting the efforts made towards reaching a multilateral, consensus-based solution to the tax challenges arising from the digitalisation of the economy.
-Pillar One of the OECD initiative relates to the creation of taxable nexus in jurisdictions by multinational enterprises and the corresponding allocation of taxable profits.
+In October 2020, the OECD/G20 Inclusive Framework released “Blueprints” on Pillar One and Pillar Two, reflecting the efforts made towards reaching a multilateral, consensus-based solution to the tax challenges arising from the digitalization of the economy.

-Pillar Two of the OECD initiative seeks to secure a comprehensive agreement on a regime for global minimum taxation that is intended to ensure that the largest multinational enterprises pay at least a minimum level of tax on their income regardless of where they are headquartered or the jurisdictions in which they operate.
+Pillar Two of the OECD initiative would secure a comprehensive agreement on a regime for global minimum taxation that is intended to ensure that all internationally operating businesses pay at least a minimum level of tax on their income in each jurisdiction regardless of where they are headquartered or the jurisdictions in which they operate.

-The OECD held a public consultation meeting on the Pillar One and Two Blueprints on 14-15 January 2021 and is seeking to reach a global and consensus-based solution building on the Blueprints by mid-2021.
+The OECD held a public consultation meeting on the Pillar One and Two Blueprints on January 14-15, 2021.
+As part of the consultation process, the OECD received more than 200 submissions, running more than 1,700 pages on Pillar One, and 197 submissions, running more than 1,800 pages on Pillar Two.
+As a next step, and consistent with recent G20 communiques, the OECD had announced that it will seek to reach a global and consensus-based solution building on the Blueprints, by mid-2021.

-In the meantime, the EU’s Communication on Business Taxation for the 21st Century (released on 18 May 2021) gave an overview on how the OECD’s global agreement would be implemented in the EU, with the EU Commission intending to issue two Directives to implement each of the two Pillars in EU law.
+In the meantime, in the EU, in its May 18 Communication on Business Taxation for the 21st Century (see Euro Tax Flash issue 448 for details), the European Commission gave an overview on how the global agreement expected to be reached at the level of the OECD’s IF would be implemented in the EU: the Commission intends to issue two Directives to implement each of the two Pillars in EU law.

 The G7 Communique signals a political consensus among the Group of Seven (which includes Canada, France, Germany, Italy, Japan, the United Kingdom, the United States and representatives of the EU) on several key issues related to the ongoing negotiations.

-The consensus among the G7 evidenced in the 5 June 2021 Communique is a significant development that appears to increase the likelihood that broader agreement on the Pillars can be reached at the G20 level and with the full OECD/G20 Inclusive Framework.
+The consensus among the G7 evidenced in the June 5 Communique is a significant development that increases the likelihood that broader agreement can be reached at the G20 level and with the full OECD/G20 Inclusive Framework.

-For the avoidance of doubt, consensus at the OECD on a global minimum taxation regime under Pillar Two would not compel jurisdictions such as the Crown Dependencies to modify their corporate tax rates.
+Consensus at the OECD on a global minimum taxation regime under Pillar Two would not compel jurisdictions to modify their corporate tax rates to be above the minimum.
 The proposal instead contemplates agreement on a set of coordinated measures designed to top-up the tax on cross-border income that falls below the agreed minimum tax.
-The top-up tax could be imposed by either the jurisdiction in which the parent company of an entity is located (through an “income inclusion regime”) or by a jurisdiction from which deductible payments are made (through an “undertaxed payments rule”).
+The top-up tax could be imposed by either the jurisdiction in which the parent company of an entity is located (through an income inclusion regime) or by a jurisdiction from which deductible payments are made (through an undertaxed payments rule).